2008–2014 Spanish financial crisis: Youth unemployment

 Unemployment for those under 25 was reported to be up to 50%.
 Spain's current generation is considered the most educated that the country has ever had, yet it faces the greatest rate of unemployment in Europe.
 Roughly 68% of young people are willing to leave the country to search for a job, and those with college degrees are willing to settle for working at so-called minijobs for a paycheck.
 The State Secretary for Unemployment states that higher education is a way for the current generation to battle this issue; however, government cuts are occurring that slash university staff salaries and increase the number of students per class.
 For those paying their own way through their studies, the tough economy has made it nearly impossible to find a job and study simultaneously.
 Hopes for the future are dwindling as Spain's unemployment rate is almost as high as it was for the United States during the Great Depression.
 People are beginning to fear the transformation of this generation into one referred to as a "Lost Generation" that is constantly looking for work and whose futures are closed off from "good careers".
 The stress of unemployment has also affected personal relationships, with many young adults separating from their partners.
 Youth unemployment is about double the overall rate of unemployment.

 The high unemployment rate, at 56% as of June 2013, has been considered to be overstated.
 Subtracting students and young mothers not looking for jobs, the actual number is closer to 22%.

 From immigration to emigration

 Large-scale immigration continued throughout 2008 despite severe unemployment, but by 2011 the OECD confirmed that the total number of people leaving the country (Spaniards and non-Spaniards) had over taken the number of arrivals.
 Spain is now a net emigrant country.
 There are now indications that established immigrants have begun to leave, although many that have are still retaining a household in Spain due to the poor conditions that exist in their country of origin.
+The crisis also produced a marked increase in income inequality.
+Between 2007 and 2011, the annual income of the poorest 10% of the population fell by 42.4%, while that of the richest 10% fell by 5.6%.